General PC Maintenance Tutorial

 Fig 2.
 CCleaner is ready to perform hard drive cleaning.

-To begin the hard drive cleaning process left mouse click (select) the “Run Cleaner” button located in the lower right-hand corner of the CCleaner window.
+To begin the hard drive cleaning process left mouse click (select) the “Run Cleaner” button located in the lower right-hand corner of the CCleaner Custom Clean window.

 Custom Clean will scan your hard drive and remove old system files, log files, web browser cache files.
 Once finished, CCleaner will display a report of all files removed.